Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Experiment Results

 \subsection{Objective evaluation}

-We also use an automatic speaker verification (ASV) model to assess the accuracy of singing conversion results as an objective metric.
-Specifically, we train an ECAPA-TDNN \cite{desplanques2020ecapa} model on a large-scale combined dataset, which consists of the VoxCeleb1 and VoxCeleb2 \cite{nagrani2017voxceleb,chung2018voxceleb2}, and the CN-Celeb1 and CN-Celeb2 \cite{fan2020cn,li2022cn}, total 3200+ hours of speech from 10k+ speakers.
+We use an automatic speaker verification (ASV) model to assess the accuracy of singing conversion results as an objective metric.
+Specifically, we train an ECAPA-TDNN \cite{desplanques2020ecapa} model on a large-scale combined dataset of VoxCeleb1\cite{nagrani2017voxceleb}, VoxCeleb2\cite{chung2018voxceleb2}, CN-Celeb1\cite{fan2020cn}, and CN-Celeb2 \cite{li2022cn}, totaling 3200+ hours of speech from 10k+ speakers.
 We employ the pre-trained ECAPA-TDNN model to compute speaker embedding vectors for each source audio, target audio, and converted audio.
 We then calculate the cosine similarity between the speaker embedding vectors of source and target audios, as well as between the converted audio and the target audio.
 Experimental results, as shown in Table.\ref{tab:experiment_results}, indicate that the neural concatenative-based singing voice conversion model achieves higher similarity compared to the model using speaker embedding vectors.